 Hundreds of business owners have worked with West Town Bank & Trust’s Government Guaranteed Lending team to leverage USDA business loans as a springboard for their growth.
 How would you use a USDA business loan program for your next success?

-Developers Constructed a Clean Energy Biomass Power Plant Using $34 Million in USDA Business Loans.
+Developers Constructed a Clean Energy Biomass Power Plant Using $34 Million in USDA Business Loans for Development Capital.

 This North Carolina-based facility turns poultry biomass into power to provide clean energy derived from an underutilized waste by-product.
 A $34 Million financing solution supplied the company with the funds to construct its facility and become one of a select few approved plants for the state of North Carolina.